DommanLab/RMCC/narratives/RMCC_ncov_NM.md

 Beginning in the fall of 2020, variants of concern (VOCs) have been increasing in frequency in New Mexico.

-In recent weeks, the Delta variant (B.1.617.2, green) has been reported in New Mexico.
-As of July 7, 2021, 31 Delta sequences have been reported.
-The prevalence of Delta sequences in New Mexico remains lower than in neighboring states.
-Increased transmissibility has fueled the spread of Delta, and the prevalence of this variant is likely to continue increasing.

-Previously, the Alpha variant (B.1.1.7, blue) had risen the dramatically in frequency and came to dominate New Mexico sequences.
-In May 2021, Alpha made up about 65% of New Mexico sequences.
-Alpha continues to make up the majority of New Mexico sequences, even as Delta spreads nationally.

-VOCs Gamma (P.1), Epsilon (B.1.427 & B.1.249) and variant of interest (VOI) Iota (B.1.526) are currently found at low frequencies in New Mexico.
+In early 2021, the Alpha variant (B.1.1.7, blue) began rising in frequency in New Mexico and across the USA.
+Alpha was the dominant variant in New Mexico until the Delta variant (B.1.617.2, green) began spreading in New Mexico in the spring of 2021.
+The Delta variant has increased transmissibility compared to Alpha and other variants, which allowed the Delta strain to quickly outcompete other strains.
+Currently, almost all SARS-CoV-2 infections in New Mexico are caused by the Delta variant.

 ```auspiceMainDisplayMarkdown